k2-fsa/sherpa-onnx/pascal-api-examples/portaudio-test/README.md

 # Introduction

 [portaudio.pas](./portaudio.pas)
-requires the portaudio library installed on your system.
+requires that the portaudio library is installed on your system.

 On macOS, you can use